Get useful tips, learn best practices and read the latest newsThe Whistlelink Blog

 1. Theft

-Ok this does sound obvious, but stealing isnā€™t just about embezzlement or money laundering.
+This may sound obvious, but theft isn’t limited to financial fraud like embezzlement or money laundering.
 It includes other types of workplace theft that may appear trivial but is still illegal.
 Defining this can help employees know they can report any form of theft.
-Examples include theft of merchandise, stock, company property or even stealing from co-workers.
+Examples include theft of merchandise, stock, office supplies, company property, intellectual property, or even stealing from co-workers.

 2. Sexual harassment